rpatterson/iiswsgi/README.rst

     environment variable.

     As such this script has to search for the app before calling it's ``setup.py`` script.
-It looks in ``IIS_SITES_HOME`` for directories with the right app name and a stamp file still in place.
-See ``>Scripts\iiswsgi_install.exe --help`` for more
+It uses ``appcmd.exe`` to look in virtual directories whose site matches the app name and which contain a stamp file still in place.
+See ``>Scripts\iiswsgi_install.exe --help`` for more details.
-    details.
 This is far too fragile and it would be vastly preferable if MSDeploy or WebPI set the APPL_PHYSICAL_PATH environment variable for ``runCommand``.
     Anyone with a MS support contract, please submit a request about this.

 ``>iiswsgi_webpi.exe``